Heth: Origins

 This letter is usually transcribed as ḥ, h with a dot underneath.
 In some romanization systems, a (capital) Ch is also used.
-The latter method has the advantage of being easy to type on a computer.

 Arabic ḥāʾ

 The letter is named حَاءْ ḥāʾ and is the sixth letter of the alphabet.
-Its shape varies depending on its position in the word:
+Its shape varies depending on its position in the word, and its initial and medial form resembles a bird's beak: